Cassiep1986/ORM-E-Commerce-Back-End/README.md

 npm i express
 ```

-Note: This application requiers installation of node.js, npm and MySQL.
+Note: This application requires installation of node.js, npm and MySQL.

 <p>&nbsp;</p>

 ## Usage

+<p>&nbsp;</p>

 To initialize the application, first enter the MySQL shell by using the following command in the terminal: